 Never Giving Out Your Home Address: Going forward, protecting your home address hinges around not giving it out.
 There is an important caveat to this, however: never give out your home address in association with your real name.
 Adopting this change is absolutely necessary if you are serious about protecting your home address.
 Data brokers will quickly aggregate this information and undo all your hard work.
 You can still get packages and food deliveries at home…as long as you use a false name and tools to protect your credit card information.
 You should even be careful with friends and family who will store this information in data-sharing contact lists.

 Using Privacy-Enhancing Tools: Tools like Privacy.com, Sudo, and Blur facilitate protecting your home address.
 They allow you to use virtual credit cards, forwarding email addresses, and masked phone numbers.
 All of these pieces of information become single points of failure in the mass data collection machine.
 Guard your “real” credit card number, SIM card phone number, and email address jealously.

 Changing or Eliminating Social Media Habits: This is perhaps the hardest step to take for many.
 If you have the Facebook app (or any other Facebook-owned apps like WhatsApp, Instagram, etc.) it knows where you live.
 It has access to all the Wi-Fi hotspots your devices connects to, their SSIDs, IP addresses, and more.
 Facebook cannot be trusted to take care of you; they have proven this repeatedly.
 If you absolutely cannot delete your Facebook account, at least remove the app from your device.

 As I mentioned at the beginning, this is but a rough outline and leaves a lot out.
-Each bullet in this list requires many individual steps.
-Feel free to weigh in below if I’ve missed something major.
+Each bullet in this list requires many individual steps, but privacy is achievable.